 Ordinary trains are the cheapest, as they are the slowest and cost just 15 Baht (THB) for a 3rd class seat (no air-conditionng, just fan cooled).

-(All other trains now depart from Bang Sue Grand) Rapid trains are the next step up in speed and cost 45 THB for 3rd class and 65 THB for 2nd class.
+(All other trains now depart from Bang Sue Grand) Rapid trains are the next step up in speed and cost 45 THB for 3rd class and 65 THB for 2nd class (fan cooled).

 Express trains come with air-conditioning and a 2nd class seat costs 245 THB - a 3rd class fan cooled seat is 165 THB

 Special Express DRC (Diesel Railcars) are the fastest and most expensive and a seat in a 2nd class air-conditioned carriage will cost you 345 THB.